two-torial/two-torial/docs/index.md

     On the left side is a navigation bar containing every guide:

-    - **Games** category for game-specific guides on how to setup data, troubleshoot issues, etc..
+    - **Games** category for game-specific guides on how to setup data, troubleshoot issues, etc.
-    - **Error Codes** for a listing of known errors and what to do about them.
+    - **Error Codes** for a listing of known errors and what to do about them
-    - **Game Patching** category for ways to patch/modify your game.
+    - **Game Patching** category for ways to patch/modify your game
-    - **Extras** for anything that doesn't fit in the above categories.
+    - **Extras** for anything that doesn't fit in the above categories
-    - **Other Resources** for links to useful sites such as patchers, external guides, etc..
+    - **Other Resources** for links to useful sites such as patchers, external guides, etc.

 !!! info "Do you want to help us out?"